neil-unomaha/flashcard_app/README.md

 ### Important
 The database where all your cards live, as well as the active storage location where all your uploads live, exist OUTSIDE of the application.
 This is a hackish way to easily seperate the data from the app.
 (For example: like me you might have multiple card decks and want to seperately version your card decks).

 Lets examine the default database location.
 Look at the default configuration of your database at **config/database.yml**.
-You will notice that the database name/location is: `../imported_dbs/flashcard_cissp_database.sqlite3`.
+You will notice that the database name/location is:

+`../imported_dbs/flashcard_cissp_database.sqlite3`

 What this means:
 - Your database will be located outside of your app in a directory named **imported_dbs**
 - The default database name is **flashcard_cissp_database.sqlite3** (but this can easily be changed).

 Lets also example the default Active Storage location for the app.
 Look at the default configuration at **config/storage.yml**.
-You will notice that the Active Storage name/location is `../imported_dbs/flashcard_cissp_storage`.
+You will notice that the Active Storage name/location is:

+`../imported_dbs/flashcard_cissp_storage`.

 What this means:
 - Your Active Storage directory (location where all your associated attachments live) will be located outside of your app in the **imported_dbs/flashcard_cissp_storage** directory (but again, you can easily change the location if you want to).